 And the winner is...
 Düsseldorf!

-After a long bid- and selection process, Düsseldorf was chosen as Host City of the 2011 Eurovision Song Contest!
-The final decision was approved by the song contest's governing body, the Reference Group.
+After a long bid- and selection process, Düsseldorf has been chosen as Host City of the 2011 Eurovision Song Contest!
+The final decision was taken only moments ago, and approved by the song contest's governing body, the Reference Group.
+While media believed the choice was made already last week, the selection was exciting until the very last moment..!

 The bid process